 The visual art program is centered around hands-on projects and activities designed to nurture the thinking and behavior of an artist.
 The projects engage the students while building art skills, developing critical thinking, and fostering a love for art.

-The art program is designed to meet the needs of the students as they develop from Pre-K through 8th grade.
+The art program is designed to meet the needs of the students as they develop from kindergarten through 8th grade.
 Throughout their development, students become familiar and adept with a wide range of media and are able to mix media in accordance with their communicative and aesthetic goals.
 The art classroom is a community of young artists.
 It is a supportive environment where students feel safe to take risks and grow in confidence.
 Click here to read the Peabody Art blog.

 The drama program at Peabody is designed to further enrich the lives of our students by giving them a bird’s eye view of human behavior and the ever changing world, through drama.
 Inevitably, students learn self-awareness in place of self consciousness, empathy, and the joy of spontaneity, freeing them from the stresses of needing to be “in control.”

 Using their bodies, minds and voices, our students explore space, time, emotion and intention, giving them the power to create whatever they choose.
 The drama program at Peabody is a safe environment built on trust, where taking risks and being brave are rewarded with exciting discoveries about oneself.